harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - The error message displayed when permissions are missing during pipeline execution does not mention the corresponding resource Id.
 (PL-31350)

-  A code enhancement to display the resource Id in the error message fixed this issue.
+  A code enhancement to display the resource ID in the error message fixed this issue.

 - Invites to users fail with an unauthorized error while RBAC setup is still in progress.
 (PL-32117)

   A polling system ensures that RBAC setup has been completed.
 The Harness Delegate version 79307 is required for this fix.

-- The comparison of email addresses during sign in is case-sensitive.
+- The comparison of email addresses during sign-in is case-sensitive.
 (PL-32198)

   A code enhancement has fixed this issue.